 What can I do?

-Given the research, we feel that it is important to promote limited recreational screen time and prioritise healthy sleep routines, and physical and social activity for our boys.
+Given the research, we feel that it is important to promote limited recreational screen time and prioritise healthy sleep routines, and physical and social activity for our students.

-Here are some practical strategies that you can employ at home to help set boundaries and support your son’s wellbeing in the long-term:
+Here are some practical strategies that you can employ at home to help set boundaries and support your child’s wellbeing in the long-term:

-• Have a conversation with your son about his screen time.
-What is he using screen time for?
-Could he be using it for more beneficial purposes?
+- Have a conversation with your child about their screen time.
+What are they using screen time for?
+Could they be using it for more beneficial purposes?

-• Check in with your son regularly about his wellbeing.
-Could any changes in his wellbeing be attributed to his use of screen time?
-If so, does he have any ideas on how to change this?
-How could he implement these changes effectively?
+- Check in with your child regularly about their wellbeing.
+Could any changes in their wellbeing be attributed to their use of screen time?
+If so, do they have any ideas on how to change this?
+How could they implement these changes effectively?

-• Model good device behaviour for your son (e.g. limit your own digital usage at home, don’t bring your phone to the meal table).
+- Model good device behaviour for your child (e.g. limit your own digital usage at home, don’t bring your phone to the meal table).

-• Educate your son about appropriate digital usage habits, prioritising other activities and self-managing his screen time.
+- Educate your child about appropriate digital usage habits, prioritising other activities and self-managing their screen time.

-• Encourage your son to take regular breaks when using his devices.
+- Encourage your child to take regular breaks when using their devices.

-• If necessary and after discussing this with your son, install applications on his devices that allow you to control or monitor his usage.
+- If necessary and after discussing this with your child, install applications on their devices that allow you to control or monitor their usage.